stephanie (dot) brown (at) slu (dot) edu

 My dissertation Open Mic?
-Gender and the Meritocratic Myth of Authenticity in the Cultural Production of Stand-up Comedy explores gender, labor, and gatekeeping in stand-up comedy as a media industry through several case studies including Lindy West’s debate with Jim Norton about misogyny in comedy on FX’s Totally Biased with W Kamau Bell, the critical reception of television shows about women stand-up comics like Oxygen’s Funny Girls, and interviews with comics with marginalized gender identities and expressions in Champaign and Chicago.
-My second project explores television fandom on Twitter, including case studies on Comedy Central’s @midnight and Freeform’s Switched at Birth.
+Gender and the Meritocratic Myth of Authenticity in the Cultural Production of Stand-up Comedy explores gender, labor, and gatekeeping in stand-up comedy as a media industry through several case studies including social media responses to Lindy West’s debate with Jim Norton about misogyny in comedy on FX’s Totally Biased with W Kamau Bell, the critical reception of television shows about women stand-up comics like Oxygen’s Funny Girls, and interviews with comics with marginalized gender identities and expressions in Champaign and Chicago.
+My second project in progress explores television fandom on Twitter, including case studies on Comedy Central’s @midnight and Freeform’s Switched at Birth.
 I also do work on gender and television, podcasting, and social media.

 I received my B.A. in English from Indiana University and my M.A. in Television, Radio, and Film from Syracuse University.
 Before returning to school, I worked for the New York Television Festival and for VOX, a voice-over talent agency in Los Angeles.